airsonic/airsonic/documentation/INSTALL.md

 # Installing Libresonic

-This document is designed to explain how to install LibreSonic as a Tomcat module, on a computer running Linux.
-As the project expands, this guide will also expand to include other operating systems.
+This document is designed to explain how to run Libresonic.
+Although the commands here are tailored to Linux, these steps should be easy to also perform on Windows.
+If you find something that could be improved in this documentation, please help contribute on the github project at [https://github.com/Libresonic/libresonic](https://github.com/Libresonic/libresonic).

+This document aims to provide steps to install Libresonic in a quick fashion.
+However, there are other documents detailing specifics on running Libresonic.
+It is recommended to also read them after this document but before actually running Libresonic.
+To list some of the important ones:

+  * [PROXY](PROXY.md) - Recommended if you plan on exposing Libresonic to the internet
+  * [CONFIGURATION](CONFIGURATION.md) - Documents some startup configurations that cannot be changed in the Libresonic Settings Page
+  * [DATABASE](DATABASE.md) - Provides guidance on using a database other than HSQL 1.8.
+Strongly recommended for long term / heavy use.
+  * [MIGRATE](MIGRATE.md) - Documents upgrading from an old Subsonic installation
+  * [TRANSCODE](TRANSCODE.md) - Mandatory setup if you want Libresonic to convert between formats on the fly

 ## Installing From Pre-Compiled Package

+Libresonic is packaged in a [WAR format](https://en.wikipedia.org/wiki/WAR_(file_format)).
+This format is suitable for any OS running Java.
+Although the WAR format typically requires an application container such as [Tomcat](http://tomcat.apache.org/), Libresonic produces an executable WAR that can be run standalone.

 ### Prerequisites

 In order to install and run Libresonic, you will need:

   * A JDK installation.
 1.8.x series of OpenJDK or Oracle JDK 8+ should work.

+### Download Libresonic

+WAR files are available on the [Releases Page](https://github.com/Libresonic/libresonic/releases).
+Choose either stable or develop.

+### Tomcat Method

-  * A running [Tomcat](http://tomcat.apache.org/) server.
+You will need a running [Tomcat](http://tomcat.apache.org/) server.
 If you're unfamiliar with Tomcat, there are many [guides](https://www.linode.com/docs/websites/frameworks/apache-tomcat-on-ubuntu-16-04) on it.
-For debian/ubuntu like distributions, you may need to ensure /etc/default/tomcat8 has the correct JAVA_HOME set.
+For debian/ubuntu like distributions, you may need to ensure /etc/default/tomcat8 has the correct JAVA\_HOME set.

-### Download Libresonic

-Daily WAR files are built by Jenkins and available [here](https://jenkins.zifnab.net/job/libresonic/), curtesy of [zifnab06](https://github.com/zifnab06).

 1. Download the latest war file:

-		wget https://jenkins.zifnab.net/job/libresonic/lastSuccessfulBuild/artifact/.repository/org/libresonic/player/libresonic-main/6.1.beta2/libresonic-main-6.1.beta2.war -O /var/lib/tomcat8/webapps/libresonic.war
+		wget https://github.com/Libresonic/libresonic/releases/download/v6.2.beta1/libresonic-v6.2.beta1.war -O /var/lib/tomcat8/webapps/libresonic.war

 	Note that this command copies the war file directly to the Tomcat webapps directory, and renames it to `libresonic.war`.